ArthurConmy/Automatic-Circuit-Discovery/README.md

 pip install -e .
 ```

-You may need to install DeepMind's `tracr` if you're dealing with that and you may also need do this
+You may need to install DeepMind's `tracr` MANUALLY as the auto install is currently broken

 ```bash
 sudo apt-get update && sudo apt-get install ffmpeg libsm6 libxext6